1

 The exterior of the barbershop.

-Beyond the large glass window, several men and women moved about.
+On the other side of the large window glass, several men and women moved about.

-The boy happened to pass by there and peeked inside.
+The boy happened to pass by there and peered briefly inside.

 56

-After some time had passed, this too transformed into several strands of false hair hung from a large wire ring.
+After some time had passed, it transformed into several wigs suspended from a large wire ring.

 57

-The boy approached from this direction, climbed the stone stairs, but no sooner had he seemed to enter through the door than he immediately came back down the stairs.
+The boy approached from this side, climbed the stone steps, but no sooner had he entered through the door than he immediately came back down.

-After the boy went to the left, the hospital quietly approached this way, until finally only the entrance remained.
+After the boy went to the left, the hospital quietly approached this way until finally only its entrance remained.

-A nurse pushed open the glass door and came outside.
+A single nurse pushed open the glass door and came outside.

-The nurse stood still in the entrance, gazing at something distant.
+The nurse stood at the entrance, gazing at something distant.

-On her left hand resting in front was fitted a single engagement ring.
+On the left hand now in front sat a single engagement ring.

-A concrete wall leaving a sliver of sky.
+A concrete wall leaving only a sliver of sky.

-A concrete wall leaving a sliver of sky.
+A concrete wall leaving only a sliver of sky.

-This too spontaneously turned transparent, revealing several monkeys clustered behind iron bars.
+This too became transparent of its own accord, revealing several monkeys clustered behind iron bars.

-Then, the entire wall transformed into a puppet theater stage.
+Then, the entire wall transformed into a marionette theater stage.

-The stage was by all means a Western-style room.
+The stage was, at any rate, a Western-style room.

-There, a Western-style doll was timidly glancing about.
+There, a single Western-style doll timidly peered around its surroundings.

-Seeing that it wore a mask, it seemed to be a thief who had sneaked into this room.
+When seeing that it wore a mask, it appeared to be a thief who had sneaked into this room.

-In one corner of the room stood a single safe.
+In the corner of the room was a safe.

 60

-However, several of the thin strings attached to this doll’s limbs were clearly visible.…
+However, several of the thin threads attached to this doll’s limbs were clearly visible……

 61

-The concrete wall ahead seen at an angle.
+The concrete wall ahead was seen at an angle.

-The shadow of the boy passing by that spot.
+The shadow of the boy passed through there.

 62

-On the street, a single fallen leaf was blown around in circles by the wind.
+On the street, a single fallen leaf swirled in circles, blown by the wind.

-Finally, a single sheet of paper that appeared to be a magazine advertisement also fluttered down.
+Finally, a sheet of paper resembling a magazine advertisement fluttered into view.

 63